Net Promoter Score (NPS) definition

 The more data you can collect and analyze alongside your NPS score, the more you’ll be able to understand what’s driving your customer experience, allowing you to prioritize your improvements to have the biggest impact on your customers.

 Using NPS survey responses as an input into a customer churn model

 Layering together customer churn data with customer experience metrics, such as NPS, can help you predict when a customer is likely to cancel your service.
 This can help you closer link your experience data (X-data) to operation data (O-data) such as renewal rates, and It can help you win CX champions with senior leaders.
 In the past, creating a customer churn model was the work of advanced statisticians, but with Qualtrics Predict iQ, you can set up a model and start identifying customers who are likely to leave and have a customer care team to follow up with them.

 Segmentation in your NPS survey responses

 Segmenting your customer’s NPS scores is a powerful and great way to see if you notice patterns and find ways to improve certain touchpoints or experiences.
-Segmentation can be done by behaviour, demographic, social class, or market.
+Segmentation can be done by behavior, demographic, social class, or market.
 You can use NPS scores along the customer journey to ask for feedback through the customer’s preferred channel, at the right moment, and monitor metrics over time.